raspberrypilearning/minecraft-tnt/en/step_3.md

 1. Walk around using the WSAD keys on the keyboard.
 Use space to jump, and double tap space to fly.

-1. Press Tab and the keyboard to release your mouse cursor, and open Python 3 from the main menu.
+1. Press Tab on the keyboard to release your mouse cursor, and open Python 3 from the main menu.

 1. Move your windows around so Minecraft and Python are side-by-side.